StephenThink/superthink/content/collections/case_studies/evolution-interiors.md

       values:
         type: the_problem
         intro: |-
-          There’s nothing we like more than when a business moves into a brand-spanking new office and enlists our help in adding a splash of branding to the walls.
-For long-term clients Evolution, we looked to make use of the sweeping blue and green logo elements, which we felt really showed off the versatility of the brand.
+          There’s nothing we like more than when a business moves into a brand-spanking new office.
+OK we'll level with you.
+There is something we like more.
+We really like it when they ask us to add a splash of branding to their freshly painted walls.

-          We created glass manifestations, entrance signage, interior wall graphics and a meeting room table-top design, with each solution based around the concept of development, progression and moving forward.
-That’s Evolution.
+          For long-term client Evolution, we made the most of their sweeping blue and green logo elements, which we felt really showed off the versatility of the brand.
+We created glass manifestations, entrance signage, interior wall graphics and a meeting room table-top design, with each design based around the concept of development, progression and moving forward.
+After all - that's Evolution.
         image: work/experience/evolution-interiors/Experience-5-Evolution-Large.jpg
-        custom_header: 'The Work'
+        custom_header: ' '
         video_choice: Image
   -
     type: paragraph